cta-observatory/ctapipe_io_magic/README.md

 Dead pixel and pedestal information are read by `magic-cta-pipe` `MAGIC_Badpixels.py` class.

+##### MC Header data
+Some general information about the simulated data, useful for IRF calculation, are read from the root files and stored in data.mcheader container.

 #### Changelog

 - v0.1: Initial version
 - v0.2.0: Unification of data and MC reading
 - v0.2.1: Monitoring data (Dead pixel and pedestal information)
+- v0.2.2: Added MC Header info